azaghal/Factorio-PavementDriveAssistContinued/readme.md

 ![](https://mods-data.factorio.com/pub_data/media_files/ODCCqrp58rpE.png)

 - **Cruise control**: Set up a cruising speed by pressing **[O]** (also customisable).
 Great for long travel, safety zones, parking lots or for cars that will otherwise reach uncontrollable speeds.
 Press the respective key again to disable it.
 In order to ensure maximum safety, braking will always override cruise control and if the car is stopped or is moving backwards, the system will be temporarily inactive.
 If you want to directly set up a certain value for your speed limit, press **[CTRL+O]**.
 A small text field will pop up, where you'll be able to insert a new cruise control speed limit.
-- **Alternative cruise control toggle mode**: If this personal setting option is enabled, toggling cruise control (by pressing [O]) no longer sets a new speed limit and will just load the last valid value instead.
+- **Alternative cruise control toggle mode**: If this personal setting option is enabled, toggling cruise control (by pressing **[O]**) no longer sets a new speed limit and will just load the last valid value instead.

 ![](https://mods-data.factorio.com/pub_data/media_files/qULH1DuszZR7.png)

-- **Speed limit signs!** (New in 2.1.2): Place speed limit signs on your roads to impose a speed limit on those vehicles that drive across it.
+- **Speed limit signs!**: Place speed limit signs on your roads to impose a speed limit on those vehicles that drive across it.
 This prevents driving at breakneck speed through gates, across railroad crossings or in your central parking lot.
 To change the limit, simply click on a sign and change the value of its output signal.
 Driving across a "End of speed limit"-sign will remove all imposed limits.
 To detect and process signs, both driving assistant and cruise control have to be activated.
 Switching cruise control to "off" will reset any speed limit.

+- **New in 2.1.4: Set up variable speed limits by linking speed limit signs to a circuit network!** To do this, simply remove the limit on the sign itself and provide at least one signal via a red or green wire.
+Red signals will be prioritized over green signals and the signals itself will be treated according to their internal order (0>1>2>...>9>A>B>C>...>Z)

 ![Imgur](http://i.imgur.com/W5NodqF.png)